dwalend/blog/_posts/2014-10-02-Semirings.md

     }

-# Algorithms in Scala Can Look Like Algorithms In Text Books
-# Even With Complex Types
+## Algorithms in Scala Can Look Like Algorithms In Text Books, Even With Complex Types

 Even with the semiring mixed in, Dijkstra's algorithm looks almost identical to the code from [Wikipedia](http://en.wikipedia.org/wiki/Dijkstra's_algorithm#Using_a_priority_queue):